 Voice Over Website = $7/month – $2500+

 Again, a wide range of costs here.
-The difference comes down to whether you are proficient in setting up your site and doing the SEO optimization on it yourself.
+The difference comes down to whether you are proficient in setting up your site.
+And if you are proficient at doing the SEO optimization on it yourself.
 If you are not, you guessed it….there are plenty of designers out there eager to get paid to do it for you.
-Regardless of how it gets done, you need a website and that website needs to have a way for people to listen to your demo on it.
+Regardless of how it gets done, you need a website.
+That website needs to have a way for people to listen to your demo on it as well.